 Stocks jump on hopes for an end to budget impasse

-NEW YORK (AP) — Stocks are rising sharply in early trading on Wall Street following hopeful signs that a budget impasse in Washington may break soon.
+NEW YORK (AP) — The stock market is on track for its biggest gain in three months on hopeful signs that a budget impasse in Washington may break soon.

-The Dow Jones industrial average jumped 154 points, or 1 percent, to 14,955 in the first few minutes of trading Thursday.
+The Dow Jones industrial average jumped 202 points, or 1.4 percent, to 15,003 in the first hour of trading Thursday.

-President Barack Obama will meet with House Republicans at the White House to seek a path beyond a confrontation that has left the government shuttered for almost two weeks.
+President Barack Obama will meet with House Republicans at the White House to break a logjam that has left the government shuttered for almost two weeks.

-House Republican leaders appear to be ready to advance a short-term debt limit increase that would prevent the first default on U.S. debt next week.
+House Republicans appear ready to advance a short-term increase in the country’s borrowing authority that would prevent a default on U.S. government debt next week.